Counties 1 Surrey/Sussex: Participating teams and locations

-Teams for 2024–25
+2024–25

+Participating teams and locations

 Leaving the league were Teddington and Old Tiffinians, promoted to Regional 2 Thames and Regional 2 South East respectively; while Kingston, Old Walcountians and Old Cranleighans were relegated to Counties 2 Surrey.
-Joining were Cobham and London Cornish both relegated from Regional 2 South East; coming up were Haywards Heath from Counties 2 Sussex, Old Haileyburians and Old Rutlishians both from Counties 2 Surrey.
+Joining were Cobham and London Cornish both relegated from Regional 2 South East; coming up were Haywards Heath from Counties 2 Sussex and Old Haileyburians and Old Rutlishians both from Counties 2 Surrey.

 The London & SE RFU published fixtures for the league in June 2024.